Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Kilchurn Castle Viewpoint © The Luxury Travelers

-D – INVERARAY CASTLE Beside Loch Fyne, located this majestic gothic Castle.
+D – INVERARAY CASTLE – Beside Loch Fyne, located this majestic gothic Castle.
 Designed by William Adam and Roger Morris, and built in the 1700s.
 The Castle is the family seat of Clan Campbell, the Dukes of Argyll, and it is still the family’s home that parts of it are open to the public.
 Do a self-guided tour through the luxurious rooms of the castle and don’t miss the Armoury Hall.
 Check their website for admission tickets and opening hours.

 Armoury Hall, Inveraray Castle © The Luxury Travelers

-Inveraray Castle - Scotland Road Trip Itinerary
+Inveraray Castle during a Scotland Road Trip Itinerary

 Inveraray Castle © The Luxury Travelers

-Inveraray Castle - Scotland Road Trip Itinerary
+Inveraray Castle on a Scotland Road Trip Itinerary

 Inveraray Castle © The Luxury Travelers